We believe poverty is an outrage against humanity. It robs people of their dignity and lets injustice thrive.

 A prayer for a world free from poverty

-where poverty shall be no more.
+until poverty is no more.

 Stand alongside local partners and communities around the world.
 Christian Aid exists because churches chose to respond – together.
 Take part in Christian Aid Week and help build lasting change.